chrisiweb/lama_latest_update/README.md

 ## CHANGELOG
 v4.1.4: [BETA]
-- bug fix: error when indivdual changes is opened in user mode
+- bug fix: error when typ2 indivdual edit is opened in user mode

 v4.1.3:
 - bug fix: show group A/B in Sage, when chosen